-If you experience slow performance in Keepit, please ensure that you are not running other data intensive solutions against your Microsoft Office 365 tenant, such as synchronization or secondary backup services.
+If you experience slow performance in Keepit, please ensure that you are not running other data intensive solutions against your Microsoft 365 tenant, such as synchronization or secondary backup services.

 If this is not the case, then you can have Microsoft temporarily raise your throttling limits on Exchange.